How to store a classic car for winter

 Your biggest problem is likely to be salt on the road, which causes corrosion.
 Hopefully you’ve used a good wax on the paintwork which will help prevent damage, but it’s the undercarriage that’s most at risk.

-Treating the underside professionally with a powder coating or quality waxoil will help protect the metal, but as soon as you get home wash underneath thoroughly with a hose.
+Treating the underside professionally with a powder coating, quality waxoil or something like Lanoguard will help protect the metal, but as soon as you get home from a run on salty roads, wash underneath thoroughly with a hose.
 And when you’re out, avoid puddles as they can hold larger amounts of salt.

 Classic car winter maintenance checklist